katereverie/JavaScript/certificationProjects/CashRegister/keyTakeaways.md

     2.3.2.
 For the callback, assign a `div` element with `class="changeType"` to `drawer.innerHTML`, using addition assignment.
     2.3.3.
 Inside each `div`, use template literals to display the type of change and the amount of change.

-3. Regarding `update` and `change`
+3. Regarding `update` and `changeDue`
   3.1.
 We want a function to calculate changes.
       3.1.1.
 Declare `calculateChange` arrow function which takes `price` and `cash` as its parameters.
       3.1.2.
 Since it is tricky to perform mathematical operations on floats, make sure to multiply both paramters by `100` before calculating.
-Remember to divive the result by `100` before assigning to `change`.
+Remember to divive the result by `100` before assigning to `changeDue`.
       3.1.3.
 Use `console.log` to test irregularities.
   3.2.
-Now that we have the `change`.
+Now that we have the `changeDue`.
 We need to know the current amount of change in the drawer so that we can determine whether we have enough total change in the drawer && exact change combination to return.
       3.2.1.
 We need to have a function to update the change total.
       3.2.2.
 Declare an arrow function named `updateCurrentChangeTotal`.
 Set `currentChangeTotal` to `0` since every time change is returned, the current total change might be different, because we need to update `cid` and its value as well.
 (Implement updating `cid` later)
       3.2.3.
 Use a `for` loop to caculate `currentTotalChange`.
 Remember we are dealing with floats now.
       3.2.4.
 Return `currentTotalChange`.
       3.2.5.
 Call `updateCurrentChangeTotal` inside `calculateChange`, and assign its return value to `currentChangeInDrawer` for determining which appropriate status to display.
   3.3.
-Now that we have `currentChangeInDrawer` and `change`.
+Now that we have `currentChangeInDrawer` and `changeDue`.
 We can introduce several `if` statements to determine which status message to display.
-      3.3.1. `If`
+      3.3.1.
+If `currentChangeInDrawer` is less than `changeDue`, set `dueChangeDisplay` to "Status: INSUFFICIENT_FUNDS".
+      3.3.2.
+If we cannot return exact change, display the same as 3.3.1.
+But How we do know whether we have *exact* change to return?
+      3.3.3.
+We need an algorithm to dissect `dueChange` into a number of `changeType` for determining that whether there is *exact* to return.